Yandex Cloud

 yandex.cloud.mdb.kafka.v1.ClusterService.ListHosts

-4. View the server response to make sure the request was successful.
-The availability zone is specified in the response under hosts[].zone_id.
+4. Check the server response to make sure your request was successful.
+You will find the availability zone in the hosts[].zone_id field of the response.

 2. If the target availability zone for Apache Kafka® hosts is not on the list, create a subnet in this zone.

-If the target availability zone is on the list, during migration, Apache Kafka® hosts will be moved to a subnet where Apache Kafka® or ZooKeeper hosts already reside in this zone.
+If the target availability zone is on the list, Apache Kafka® hosts will migrate to the subnet that already contains Apache Kafka® or ZooKeeper hosts in that zone.

 3. Check the cluster security group.
 If it is set up for a subnet in the source availability zone, reconfigure the group for the subnet in the target availability zone.
 To do so, replace the source subnet CIDR with the target subnet CIDR in the security group rules.

-4. Change the availability zone of the cluster and its Apache Kafka® host:
+4. Change the availability zone of your cluster and its Apache Kafka® hosts:

 Management console